- Anything that increases your risk of getting a disease is called a risk factor.

 Cervical cancer is the 14th most common cancer in females in the UK.

-Cervical cancer is more common in younger women.
-More than half of the cervical cancer cases in the UK each year are diagnosed in women under the age of 45.
+Cervical cancer is more common in younger females.
+Most cervical cancer cases diagnosed in the UK each year are in females aged 30 to 34.

 Human Papilloma Virus (HPV) infection

 The human papilloma virus (HPV) is a major cause of the main types of cervical cancer.

 HPV is common.
 Most sexually active people come into contact with HPV during their lifetime.
 But for most the virus causes no harm and goes away on its own.